vys534/tytanium/README.md

 # LoliHost

-Originally created for [Loli Coalition](https://l-o.li).
-This is a file host server with server security in mind.
-Intended for private use.
+Created for use on https://l-o.li (now runs on a private fork from this repo).
+A file host server with security in mind, which stores everything locally.
+Intended for private/small group use, and for things like screenshots (though you could use it for something else as well).

 ## Features

 - Excellent compatibility with image capture suites like ShareX/MagicCap/etc.
-- Limit requests to a certain amount for an interval that you can choose
-- Limit upload/download for an interval that you choose
-- Compatible with Docker
-- Rate limiting for individual paths
+- Customizable rate limits
 - Runs with [fasthttp](https://github.com/vayala/fasthttp) for maximum performance and built-in anti-DoS features
 - Whitelist/blacklist file types, and check them based on their headers, not the extension
 - Sanitize files to prevent against phishing attacks
 - Public/private mode (private by default)
-- Zero-width image URLs that aren't absurdly long
+- Zero-width file IDs in URLs
+- File ID collision checking

 ## Setup

-Make sure you have a Redis instance set up somewhere.
+Make sure you have a Redis instance set up somewhere; preferably in the same environment as the file hoster.

 - Put your config in `conf/` as `config.yml` using `conf/example.yml` as a reference.
 - Optionally, you can replace `favicon.ico` with your own icon!
 (It must have the same name)